Intravesicular Mitomycin (Mutamycin®, Mitomycin-C, Zusdori™- Given into the bladder)

 Classification: Antitumor Antibiotic

-About Intravesicular Mitomycin (Mutamycin®, Mitomycin-C - Given into the bladder)
+About Intravesicular Mitomycin (Mutamycin®, Mitomycin-C, Zusdori™- Given into the bladder)

-Mitomycin is an antitumor antibiotic that inhibits DNA synthesis by producing DNA cross-links which halt cell replication and eventually cause cell death.
-Since cancer cells, in general, divide faster and with less error correcting than healthy cells, they are more sensitive to this damage.
+Mitomycin is an antitumor antibiotic that affects DNA synthesis in cancer cells.
+Since cancer cells divide faster and with less error-correcting than healthy cells, they are affected more by this damage.
 This cell damage slows or stops the growth of cancer cells in your body.

 How to Take Mitomycin

-Mitomycin is given directly into the bladder (called intravesicular), through a catheter, and left in the bladder for 1-2 hours.
-The dosage and schedule is determined by your healthcare provider.
+Mitomycin is given directly into your bladder (called intravesicular) through a catheter.
+The medication is left in your bladder for 1 to 2 hours.
+The dosage and schedule are determined by your provider.

 This drug is blue in color and may make your urine blue-green in color.
 This can last up to two days after each dose.
 It is not uncommon to have urinary frequency (need to go often) or painful urination for 24 hours after treatment.
-If this continues after 24 hours, call your doctor or nurse.
+If this still happens after 24 hours, call your provider.

 How the Intravesicular Treatment is Given

-- You should limit your fluid intake starting the night prior to the procedure and have no fluids for 4 hours before.
+- You should limit how much your drink starting the night before the procedure.
+Do not have any fluids for 4 hours before the procedure.
 This is so you will be able to hold your urine in during the procedure for the full treatment time.
-In addition, the area receives more concentrated (and effective) doses of the drug with less urine output during the procedure.
+In addition, the area receives more concentrated (and effective) doses of the drug when you do not urinate during the procedure.

 - If you take a diuretic (water pill), you will be told to not take this for at least 4 hours before the procedure.

-- A urinary catheter is inserted into the bladder and any urine is drained.
+- A urinary catheter is inserted into your bladder and urine is drained.

-- You will need to hold the mitomycin in your bladder for 1-2 hours.
-You may need to change positions every 15 minutes to be sure the drug reaches all areas of the bladder.
+- You will need to hold the mitomycin in your bladder for 1 to 2 hours.
+You may need to change positions every 15 minutes to be sure the drug reaches all areas of your bladder.
 Do this by rolling on your side, back, other side and stomach.

 Precautions After Treatment

-- You should sit to urinate for 6 hours after the treatment to prevent splashing urine on the skin or exposing others to the medication.
+- Males and females should sit to urinate for 6 hours after the treatment to prevent splashing urine on the skin or exposing others to the medication.

 - Do not use public toilets or urinate outside.